jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ![](/assets/2022/06/JMC_Profile_noLoop_DebugNonSafepoint.png)

-Now we have more samples inside the `noLoopBench` method.
+Now we have more samples distributed across the `noLoopBench` method.

 What about inlining?